ElenaShekhova/Useful-links/README.md

 2. A simple guide on how to make high-quality figures with ggplot2, including maps.
 [Click here](https://ben-williams.github.io/updated_ggplot_figures.html)
 3. R visualization workshop.
 Lots of useful info about graphics in R. [Click here](https://stulp.gmw.rug.nl/ggplotworkshop/)
 4. A package that allows adding statistics to your ggplots.
 [Click here](https://github.com/IndrajeetPatil/ggstatsplot)
+5. A very beautiful and useful guide on how to choose a correct graphics for visualization.
+[Click here](https://www.data-to-viz.com/#boxplot)

 ## Things you can do with ggplot
 1. The R graph gallery.
 Ways how you can visualize your data.
 [Click here](http://www.r-graph-gallery.com/)